hybridbrizz/Xp-Goals/README.md

 ![goals_6](https://github.com/erversteeg/Xp-Goals/assets/2341316/0c0643a8-c29a-4e4e-8090-e7d3e10a5b7b)

-Schedule goals for various skills you are leveling on a per day or hour basis.

-Bars show you how much progress you're making towards your goals until they're complete.
+Track your xp goals and schedule them for different hours and days of the week.

-Goals reset every hour, day, week, month, or year.
+Each skill is reset either every hour, day, week, month, or year.

-Mouse-over tooltip shows the results of your most recent cycles for each skill.

-Goals automatically show up when you schedule them and automatically hide when they aren't scheduled.
+View your most recent results by mousing over.

-Additional scheduling can be done with custom patterns.
+More specific scheduling can be accomplished with custom patterns.

 ## Custom Patterns